 100% of tobacco leaf volumes to be covered by ALP

-Progress so far: In 2019, 74% of our volumes were covered by ALP.
+Progress so far: In 2020, 76% of our volumes were covered by ALP.

 Implementation of Agricultural Labor Practices in Japan

 We have a long-standing relationship with growers in Japan.
 Following a 2017 pilot study, the Agricultural Labor Practices program was fully implemented in 2018.
 As a result, we carried out farm visits and questionnaires to address labor issues on tobacco farms.
-Throughout 2019, our JT Leaf Production Technicians continued to meet growers to provide feedback and offer advice.
+Throughout 2019, our JT Agronomy Technicians continued to meet growers to provide feedback and offer advice.

 Our farm practices in Japan